abdulwasih2003/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/ExpNo 5/Description.md

 Here is the function for scoring the game:

-# Player is the turn taking player
+# @player is the turn taking player
 def score(game)
     if game.win?(@player)
         return 10